omeka/omeka-s-enduser/modules/metadatabrowse.md

 ![An item with arrows pointing to the links for "see all items with this value"](../modules/modulesfiles/mdbr_public1.png)

-Clicking on "See all items with this value" under creator takes a visitor to a page of search results where the Author is exactly "Jane Austen" - as shown in this image.
+Clicking on "See all items with this value" under creator takes a visitor to a page of search results where the Author is exactly "Jane Austen" - as shown in this image:

 ![Beginning of search results](../modules/modulesfiles/mdbr_public2.png)